Tocea/gradle-cpp-plugin/README.md

 ## The notion of 'Projects'

 *Gradle* is a **project** and **dependencies** manager.
-So, a gradle project must be seen as an **atomic project** which contains only :
+So, a gradle project must be seen as an **atomic project** which contains only:
 * sources in `src/main/headers` and `src/main/cpp`
 * test sources in `src/test/headers` and `src/test/cpp`
 * configuration file (`build.gradle` and, for exemple with *CMake*,`CMakeLists.txt` locateds **only on the project root location**.

-The C building tool under *Gradle* have to be able to :
+The C building tool under *Gradle* have to be able to:
 * compile sources (with for example `make compile`)
 * compile testSources (with for example `make testCompile`)
 * execute test (with for example `make test`)

 Projects examples can be found in the plugin source code in the `examples` folders.

-**note :** at this time, I'm not a cmake expert.
-I do not succes to create all this make rules with *CMake* : I only manage to compile sources and test sources with the command `make` and launching test with the command `make test` using *ctest*.
+**note:** at this time, I'm not a cmake expert.
+I do not succes to create all this make rules with *CMake*: I only manage to compile sources and test sources with the command `make` and launching test with the command `make test` using *ctest*.
 If someone can tell me how to do this in the examples projects.
 All contributions will be appreciate:

 *Cmake* project are used to have a `CMakeLists.txt` file in many folders.
-And C project are used to have libraries notions inside a project as we can see in this project : https://github.com/jameskbride/cmake-hello-world.
+And C project are used to have libraries notions inside a project as we can see in this project: https://github.com/jameskbride/cmake-hello-world.

-### Exemple of possible refactorings for the project cmake-hello-world
+### Example of possible refactorings for the project cmake-hello-world

 In this project, a library 'hello' is used by the main file `helloWorld.cpp`.
-So, how is the good way to use this library ?
-There are three ways to do that :
+So, how is the good way to use this library?
+There are three ways to do that:

 #### **Use the library as a sources.**

-First choice, you considere that the 'hello' library, as the 'helloword.cpp' file is a part of the project et must be placed inside as sources :
+First choice, you considere that the 'hello' library, as the 'helloword.cpp' file is a part of the project et must be placed inside as sources:

-**Exemple : A single gradle project**
+**Example: A single gradle project**

 ```groovy
 cmake-hello-world